Princess Beatrice weds in dress and tiara borrowed from the Queen

 Mr Mapelli Mozzi’s son Wolfie was best man and pageboy.

-The Queen described the private family occasion, attended by the Duke of Edinburgh, the couple’s parents and their siblings, as “very nice”.
+The Queen, who knighted Sir Tom Moore later in the day, described the private family occasion – attended by the Duke of Edinburgh, the couple’s parents and their siblings – as “very nice”.

 Speaking to fundraising hero Captain Sir Tom Moore and his family, after she had knighted him at Windsor Castle for raising millions for the NHS, she said: “My granddaughter got married this morning, both Philip and I managed to get there – very nice.”